duganchen/wine_env/README.md

 # wine_env

-This is a command-line system to manage your Wine installations and Wine bottles.
+This is a command-line system to manage your installations of Wine and of Wine software.
+Note that Wine calls and isolated software installation (with its own C drive) a *bottle*.

 ## Installation